 The growing step of the decision tree is shown in Fig. (1).
-Decision tree generation algorithm is described as follows: The name of the algorithm is Generate_decision_tree which produces a decision tree by the given training data (Fig 1).
+Decision tree generation algorithm is described as follows.
+The name of the algorithm is Generate_decision_tree which produce a decision tree by given training data (Fig 1).
 The input is training samples which is represented with discrete values.
-Candidate attribute is the set of attributes.
+Candidate attribute set is attribute.
 The output is a decision tree.

-- Step 1.
-Set up node N. If sample is in the same class C then return to N as lead node and label it with C. - Step 2.
-If attribute_list is empty, then return to N as leaf node and label it with the most common class in the samples. - Step 3.
-Choose test_attribute with information gain in the attribute_list, and label N as test_attribute. - Step 4.
+Step 1.
+Set up node N. If samples is in a same class C then return N as lead node and label it with C.

+Step 2.
+If attribute_list is empty, then return N as leaf node and label it with the most common class in the samples.

+Step 3.
+Choose test_attribute with information gain in the attribute_list, and label N as test_attribute.

+Step 4.
 While each a_i in every test_attribute do the following operation.

+^{}Address correspondence to this author at the Xi'an Physical Education University 710068, Shaanxi, China; Tel: 18986139113; E-mail: Hunter2011@foxmail.com in the samples.
+If S_i is empty, then plus a leaf and label it as the most common class.
+Otherwise plus a node which was returned by

 Step 5.
-Node N produces a branch which meets the condition of $test_attribute = a$,
+Node N produces a branch which meets the condition of test attribute = a_i